mingkai-zheng/GENIUS/prompt/channel-bench-resnet.md

 ```

 ## User Prompt - T > 0
+**Since this is an easy benchmark, I start a new chat session each time to minimize the number of tokens used (since the API charges based on the number of tokens).**

+**Insert the new reults for each iterations after the line "Here are some experimental results that you can use as a reference:"**
 ```
 Your task is to assist me in selecting the best channel numbers for a given model architecture.
 The model will be trained and tested on CIFAR10, and your objective will be to maximize t he model's performance on CIFAR10.